laradock/laradock/README.md

 <br>
-<a name="Laradock-for-Production"></a>
+<a name="LaraDock-for-Production"></a>
-### Prepare Laradock for Production
+### Prepare LaraDock for Production

 It's recommended for production to create a custom `docker-compose.yml` file.
-For that reason, Laradock is shipped with `production-docker-compose.yml` which should contain only the containers you are planning to run on production (usage example: `docker-compose -f production-docker-compose.yml up -d nginx mysql redis ...`).
+For that reason, LaraDock is shipped with `production-docker-compose.yml` which should contain only the containers you are planning to run on production (usage example: `docker-compose -f production-docker-compose.yml up -d nginx mysql redis ...`).

 Note: The Database (MySQL/MariaDB/...) ports should not be forwarded on production, because Docker will automatically publish the port on the host, which is quite insecure, unless specifically told not to.
 So make sure to remove these lines: